janstieler/wp-autofavicon/README.md

 ### Version 1.2.0
 - Add  PNG und ico Favicon functionallity

+### Version 1.2.1
+- Use the template font for PNGs
+- Added button to renew the favicons

 ## To do
 - ~~Generate PNG favicons~~
 - Add Composer for installation